grantwinney/blog/content/posts/how-to-create-a-2fa-code-for-your-app/index.md

 summary: I use 2FA on every site that supports it, but I'd never given much thought to how a 2FA code is generated.
 Let's learn how!
 tags:
-- 2FA
+- 2fa
-- Coding
+- coding
-- Security
+- security
 title: Create a TOTP 2FA code for your app
 aliases:
 - /a-sample-csharp-app-for-generating-and-verifying-totp-2fa-codes